Baseball Metrics

 | Fastball Velo | Below 90 mph | ~93 mph | 98+ mph |

-The Most Predictive Metrics
+The Most Predictive Baseball Metrics for Projecting Future Performance

 Not every stat is equally useful if your goal is to project forward.
 Some describe what already happened.
 Others are much better at identifying underlying skill that will persist.